 by Ellen Scholl of the Atlantic Council

 Solar power has been gaining ground in the global energy mix, and its importance will likely only continue to grow.
-However, the contribution that solar ultimately makes in the power sector, and whether it will make inroads in other energy intensive sectors, will be shaped by a range of factors, including technology development and innovation and a the enabling policy framework.
+However, the contribution that solar ultimately makes in the power sector, and whether it will make inroads in other energy-intensive sectors, will be shaped by a range of factors, including technology development and innovation and the enabling policy framework.

-The following is an excerpt of their interview.
+The following is an excerpt from their interview.

 Q: What is Skyven and what issue does you technology address?